GMontaque/project1-st-nazaire-raid/README.md

 - **Books on the raid**

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+  - Here the user can see books which realte to the raid and also books that are written from histroians and first hand accounts if they prefer to read
+  - the section also provides links to where they can be more for further information
+  - this section is useful as it gives teh suer more ways to interact and absord the information provided

 ![raid books](assets/images/St-Nazaire-mockup.png)